Montana-Code-School/Setup-Prework/README.md

 4. Install [Homebrew](https://brew.sh/) by pasting the following code<br>`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`<br>into your Terminal and pressing <kbd>Enter</kbd>
 * The magic should begin and a bunch of output gets printed to your terminal.
 * Once the installation is done type `brew -v` and hit <kbd>Enter</kbd>
-* You should see `Homebrew 1.6.9` output in your terminal which means it has been installed successfully (if not try to repeat above steps)
+* You should see `Homebrew 1.7.3` output (maybe with higher version number) in your terminal which means it has been installed successfully (if not try to repeat above steps).

 # TO BE CONTINUED...